1.7. Citing LAMMPS¶

 In addition there are DOIs for individual stable releases.
 Currently there are:

-The LAMMPS website at https://lammps.sandia.gov/ is the canonical location for information about LAMMPS and more detailed lists of publications using LAMMPS and contributing features.
+The LAMMPS website at https://lammps.sandia.gov/ is the canonical location for information about LAMMPS and its features.

 1.7.4.
 Citing contributions¶